Network Topology Optimization via Deep Reinforcement Learning: Case Study and Experiments

-Under the same space setting in RL training, we train a GNN classifier using the structure shown in Fig. \ref{fig:gcnlayer} and examine the training and testing accuracy of the GNN.
-We use the Adam optimizer with the learning rate $0.005$ and the threshold value $0.8$ and repeat training $10^3$ epochs for $5$ times by initializing the parameter of GNN with different random seeds.
+Next we train RL agent in compressed space using GNN and examine the training and testing accuracy of the GNN.
+We use the Adam optimizer with the learning rate $0.005$, $q=0.8$ and training $10^3$ epochs.
 Fig. \ref{fig:gcntraining} shows the results of the GNN training with the average value and the standard deviation of the entropy loss, training accuracy and testing accuracy.
-The entropy loss converges to $10^{-4}$, the training accuracy and testing accuracy is higher than $99\%$, which shows that the GNN can classify a graph in high accuracy.
+The entropy loss converges to $10^{-4}$, the training accuracy and testing accuracy is higher than $99\%$, which shows that the GNN can classify a topology in high accuracy.

-The right figure in Fig. \ref{fig:frequency_smalldata} also shows the testing results of the RL agent trained in compressed space adding GNN classifier with similar mean value and higher standard deviation (blue, $0.8660\pm 0.0039$).
-In the small dataset case, since the topology structure can be verified easily by the $\mathtt{Verifier}$ algorithm, GNN does not show its full advantage in RL training, and algorithms need roughly $10$ hours to train policy with action compression.
-However, we will see in the large-scale dataset that the introduction of GNN greatly reduces the running time.
+{ The right figure in Fig. \ref{fig:frequency_smalldata} also shows the testing results of the RL agent trained in compressed space adding GNN classifier with similar mean value and higher standard deviation (purple, A2C: $0.8660\pm 0.0039$, PPO: $0.8660\pm 0.0003$). } In the small dataset case, since the topology structure can be verified easily by the $\mathtt{Verifier}$ algorithm, GNN does not show its full advantage in RL training, and algorithms need roughly $10$ hours to train policy with action compression.
+However, we will see in the large-scale dataset that GNN can greatly reduce the running time.